 Beginning with the 2013-2014 recertification period, all regular recertification reports must be submitted through the Online Filing System (OFS).
 The CCP may access his/her OFS account in order to record cases (Clinical Activity Report) and CEUs (Professional Activity Report) throughout the reporting period.

-Learn more about the Online Filing System (OFS) on our FAQs page.
+Learn more about the Online Filing System (OFS) on our FAQs page (items 10-13).
 The ABCP National Office staff is also available to assist CCPs who have questions or issues regarding the system.

 The CCP must sign all hospital perfusion records in order for the designated authority to verify cases on the Clinical Activity Report during audits.

 The American Board of Cardiovascular Perfusion conducts an audit to ensure the accuracy of the Clinical Activity Report in order to maintain high standards and quality assurance.
 A percentage of Clinical Activity Reports are chosen randomly each year for audit.

 The audit process is conducted by the Chief Perfusionist, Operating Room Director or other designated hospital authority.
 The Clinical Activity Report and the signed Authorization for Release of Information form are sent to the designated authority for verification.

 It is necessary for each CCP to list a designated hospital authority for each hospital in which cases are reported.
 The designated hospital authorities and the addresses for the authorities must be listed on the Adding a Hospital screen on the Online Filing System.
 Designated Authorities should be updated annually.